Ada-Developers-Academy/core-unit-2/api-5-more-queries/query-params.md

 ### Manually Testing in Postman

-We can use Postman to manually test our database.
+We can use the Browser and/or Postman to manually test our database.

 We can compare our original feature which gets all books, to filtering by title.